 Sharon Lacey is a painter based in Boston, MA.
-She is from Charleston, SC, and was educated in Washington, New York, Oxford and London.
+She is from Charleston, SC, and studied in Washington, New York, Oxford and London.
 Lacey’s art training has primarily focused on traditional techniques and materials, with particular emphasis on the human figure.
 Her imagery is invented, yet informed by art history.
 She uses traditional techniques to explore ideas about cultural continuity and shared human experiences throughout history.

 Lacey moved to New York in 1999 to pursue graduate work in painting at the New York Academy of Art.
 In 2001, she completed her MFA degree, with Eric Fischl as her thesis advisor.

 Lacey has exhibited work throughout the US, including Washington, DC, New York, NY, Boston, MA, Charleston, SC, New Orleans, LA, Portland, OR, Omaha, NE, and Augusta, GA, and in the UK, in London and Oxford, and in Hämeenkyrö, Finland.
-She has participated in art residencies and cultural exchanges in Barcelona, Spain and in the Yunnan and Sichuan regions of China and Tibet.
-She has also been a resident artist at the Contemporary Art Center Woodside in Troy, New York and at Arteles Creative Center in Haukijärvi, Finland.
+She has participated in art residencies and cultural exchanges in Barcelona, Spain, and in the Yunnan and Sichuan regions of China and Tibet.
+She has also been a resident artist at the Contemporary Art Center, Woodside in Troy, New York, and at Arteles Creative Center in Haukijärvi, Finland.

-Lacey is a recipient of two Somerville Arts Council artist fellowship grants (2013, 2016) and a grant from the MIT Council for the Arts (2014) for the creation of a new series of work based in her manuscript research.
+Lacey is a recipient of two Somerville Arts Council artist fellowship grants (2013, 2016) and a grant from the MIT Council for the Arts (2014) for the creation of a series of work based in her manuscript research.
 Her studio is located in Somerville, MA.